 Editor's note: Storage of Remote User ID in SMF is FFS.

+6. When the SMF received Remote UE Report, the SMF retrieves subscription data of the Remote UE from the UDM and may perform Secondary authentication/authorization for the Remote UE.
+The SMF sends PDU Session Authentication Command message to the 5G ProSe UE-to-Network Relay including Remote User ID.

+7. The 5G ProSe UE-to-Network Relay sends EAP message to the Remote UE via PC5-S signalling.
+The Remote UE sends EAP message to the 5G ProSe UE-to-Network Relay via PC-5 signalling.

+8. The 5G ProSe UE-to-Network Relay sends PDU Session Authentication Complete message to the SMF including Remote User ID and EAP message received from the Remote UE.

+9. The DN-AAA server confirms the successful authentication/authorization.

+NOTE: The DN-AAA does not know whether a UE is connected via 5G ProSe UE-to-Network Relay or connected directly to the network.

-The Remote UE Report message shall be sent when the Remote UE disconnects from the ProSe 5G UE-to-Network Relay (e.g. upon explicit layer-2 link release or based on the absence of keep alive messages over PC5) to inform the SMF that the Remote UE(s) have left.
+The Remote UE Report message shall be sent when the Remote UE disconnects from the 5G ProSe UE-to-Network Relay (e.g. upon explicit layer-2 link release or based on the absence of keep alive messages over PC5) to inform the SMF that the Remote UE(s) have left.

-In the case of Registration Update procedure involving SMF change the Remote User IDs and related IP info corresponding to the connected Remote UEs are transferred to the new SMF as part of SM context transfer for the ProSe 5G UE-to-Network Relay.
+In the case of Registration Update procedure involving SMF change the Remote User IDs and related IP info corresponding to the connected Remote UEs are transferred to the new SMF as part of SM context transfer for the 5G ProSe UE-to-Network Relay.

-NOTE 1: In order for the SMF to have the Remote UE(s) information, the HPLMN and the VPLMN where the ProSe 5G UE-to-Network Relay is authorised to operate, needs to support the transfer of the Remote UE related parameters in case the SMF is in the HPLMN.
+NOTE 1: In order for the SMF to have the Remote UE(s) information, the HPLMN and the VPLMN where the 5G ProSe UE-to-Network Relay is authorised to operate, needs to support the transfer of the Remote UE related parameters in case the SMF is in the HPLMN.

-NOTE 2: When Remote UE(s) disconnect from the ProSe UE-to-Network Relay, it is up to implementation how relaying PDU sessions are cleared/disconnected by the ProSe 5G UE-to-Network Relay.
+NOTE 2: When Remote UE(s) disconnect from the ProSe UE-to-Network Relay, it is up to implementation how relaying PDU sessions are cleared/disconnected by the 5G ProSe UE-to-Network Relay.

-After being connected to the ProSe 5G UE-to-Network Relay, the Remote UE keeps performing the measurement of the signal strength of the discovery message sent by the ProSe 5G UE-to-Network Relay for relay reselection.
+After being connected to the 5G ProSe UE-to-Network Relay, the Remote UE keeps performing the measurement of the signal strength of the discovery message sent by the 5G ProSe UE-to-Network Relay for relay reselection.

-The solution can also work when the ProSe 5G UE-to-Network Relay UE connects in EPS using LTE.
+The solution can also work when the 5G ProSe UE-to-Network Relay UE connects in EPS using LTE.
 In this case for the Remote UE report the procedures defined in TS 23.303 [9] can be used.